jason1642/SEI-Project-One/README.md

 # SEI-Project-One

 **Aliantra** - stock market for small, local or start-up businesses.
-This project just displays real company stock prices and info using apis and a user friend UI
+A place for business collaborations, of any size.
+Platform for small businesses. **This project just displays real company stock prices and info** using apis and a user friend UI

 ## The sites main features